bowo-prasetyo/forkbuild/docs/Publishing.md

 consumes `Publication` objects through `DiscoveryProvider` without knowing the blockchain source.

+## Publication Lifecycle (0.1.25)

+The local simulation is now complete:

+1. Alice creates a document in the Editor.
+2. Alice saves it (SaveDocumentUseCase → StorageProvider).
+3. Alice publishes it (PublishDocumentUseCase → PublisherProvider).
+   LocalPublisherProvider persists both the Publication record and the document JSON, so the document remains available for Open/Fork.
+4. Bob discovers it in Repository View (DiscoveryProvider.list()).
+5. Bob opens it (loads by documentId) or forks it (clones with fresh IDs and parentDocumentId).
+6. Bob's fork gets his identity via IdentityProvider, and can be published as a new Publication with its own publication.id.

+This exercises the full social/creation lifecycle without blockchain.
+When a SteemPublisherProvider arrives, it replaces only the concrete publisher adapter; the use cases, discovery, and UI remain unchanged.

 ## Forking (0.1.24)

 Implemented as a first-class document operation.
 ForkDocumentUseCase